 We asked if the present plan for fluoridation would upset her new dietary schedule.
-"Well," she laughed a little ruefully, "I didn't think so at first.
-Naturally, I've been hep to those halogens ever since I first saw them fuming in those flasks at high school chemistry.
-I got rid of salt and chlorine, and the seafoods and iodine early; then I dropped bromine and Bromo-Seltzers.
-Whoosh!
-It almost did me in to give up those Bromos."
-Her brow furrowed momentarily in uneasy reminiscence, but in a moment she was her bubbly self.
-"It's not so much I care what they do to the water here.
-The only water in this house is in my Johnny-bowl-but they tell me some of this powdered mix is made of milk and eggs from Texas cows and chickens that drink fluorinated water.
+"Well," she laughed ruefully, "I didn't think so at first.
+Naturally, I've been onto them halogens ever since I first seen them fuming in them flasks at high school.
+I dropped salt and chlorine, and seafoods and iodine early; I even gave up bromides and Bromo-Seltzers.
+It's not so much I care what they do to the water here-the only water in this house is in the Johnny-bowl-but they tell me some of this here powdered mix is made from milk and eggs from Texas cows and chickens that drink fluoridated water.
 They're coming at us from all sides now, fella.
 A body hardly knows where to turn anymore."

-When we asked Mrs. Feeney how she planned to get around this present dilemma, she shook a headful of curlers defiantly.
+When we asked about tooth decay and how she planned to get around her present dilemma, she shook a headful of curlers defiantly.
 "I only worry in the mornings, sugar.
 By lunchtime, I say to hell with it.
 You've got to compromise a little these days.
-Have some eggnog, boy."
+Have some eggnog, boy.
+You're way behind again."